farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

 Q: Is it's still worth making a library when custom gens are so easy?
 - I think so.
 The duplication of specifications is still enough to inhibit testing.
 - An automated tool also pushes our code to consistently reflect its expectations.
 The generated tests tell us about gaps in the implementation without allowing us to side-step gaps by encoding implicit expectations in the test suite
+- An automated random testing tool also improves our completeness measures.
+It handles the data side while mutation testing handles the logic side.
+  - IDEA: with such a conventions I could also make mutation tests that use reflection to inject improper data.
+Is there use in that?
+    - I don't think so.
+I don't think we care if we handle some unofficial data scenarios.
+It's more valuable that we actually support all the allowed data scenarios

 ## Implementation scratch